MicrosoftDocs/Virtualization-Documentation/virtualization/community/team-blog/2012/20120313-hyper-v-replica-prerequisites-for-certificate-based-deployments.md

   * **Enhanced Key Usage**  must support both Client and Server authentication
   * Set the Subject field or the Subject Alternative Name using **one** of the following methods:
-    * For a SAN certificate, set the Subject Alternative Name’s DNS Name to the replica server name (e.g.: _replica1.contoso.com_ ).
+    * For a SAN certificate, set the Subject Alternative Name's DNS Name to the replica server name (e.g.: _replica1.contoso.com_ ).
 If the replica server is part of cluster, the Subject Alternative Name of the certificate must contain the replica server name ***and***  FQDN of the HVR Broker (install this certificate on all the nodes of the cluster.)